 A Difficult Day

-Doctor’s gather in the hallway like rainbow lorikeets coming to roost.
+Doctor’s gather in the hallway, rainbow lorikeets coming to roost.

-Bedside a large red button on the wall is pushed, “don’t worry M…, lots of people will arrive soon, you need some extra help.”
+Bedside, the red button is pushed, “don’t worry M…, lots of people will arrive soon, you need some extra help.”

 A seamless dance begins, crash-trolley in, furniture back, medics swoop, a nurse tells the story “this is M… 70-year old lady with ……”